jaebungs/gallery-with-admin/README.md

 session , local storage (Cross-Site-Scripting attack), cookies (but not very secure).
 3. Align images while keeping ratio.
 Flex or grid?
 Oh... it is actually hard!
 There are many different ways to achieve this.
 Note: firefox has grid-template-rows: masonry; feature!
+4. (Came back after 3 weeks) Drag and drop works on desktop but not in mobile!
+I wanted make without any library.
+Now I understand why ppl use a library for dnd...
+5. OMG.
+No CSS structure. what did I even write!?.
+Learn BEM, SMACSS, OOCSS and use it!